camsenec/reloc/README.md

-**Note:** This repository was created as an implementation of the system mentioned in our paper (https://onlinelibrary.wiley.com/doi/10.1002/nem.2173).
+**Note:** This repository was created as an implementation of the system proposed in this paper (https://onlinelibrary.wiley.com/doi/10.1002/nem.2173).